junxit/us-congress-bills-114/metadata.md

 - 2015-11-20 — Message on Senate action sent to the House.
 - 2015-11-30 — Received in the House.
 - 2015-11-30 — Referred to the House Committee on Natural Resources.
+- 2015-12-01 — Referred to the Subcommittee on Water, Power and Oceans.
+- 2016-06-09 — Passed/agreed to in House: Pursuant to the provisions of H. Res.
+770, S. 2328 is considered passed House as amended.
+- 2016-06-09 — Pursuant to the provisions of H. Res.
+770, S. 2328 is considered passed House as amended.